TimiMakkonen/pdfmerge/README.md

 * Fixed substantial bug which caused an error when trying to save merged pdf in the current directory.
+* Now when directory (with ending slash, eg. 'my_dir/') is given as an argument to '--outfile', default named output is created in the given directory (eg. 'my_dir/default_file_name').
-* Added default value information of 'OUTFILE' to help message.
+* Modified docstrings and command line help message.
-* Modified docstrings.
 * Added shebang.
-* Linted using default pylint.

 ### Version 0.1.0